kubernetes/community/contributors/design-proposals/disk-accounting.md

 Continuing to use the entire partition availability for garbage collection purposes in kubelet, should not affect reliability.
 We might garbage collect more often.
-As long as we do not expose features that require persisting old containers, computing image layer usage wouldn’t be necessary.
+As long as we do not expose features that require persisting old containers, computing image layer usage wouldn't be necessary.

 Main goals for images are
 1. Capturing total image disk usage